Corentin-Vidick/DungeonCrawler/README.md

 ![Ctrl + C](documentation/control-c.jpg)
 - On Mozilla Firefox browser, emojis are cut in half
 ![Mozilla Firefox](documentation/firefox.jpg)
+- If the player fails to flee and loses against the skeleton, screen jumps straight to defeat screen.
+Difficult to follow what happened for player.

 ### Tools and technologies used